 As a manufacturer we spend our days listening to the needs of our customers.
 Often times what companies want and need may not necessarily exist within our product portfolio.
 There is no one-size-fits-all solution in the contract furniture industry.
 That’s where we get creative, either altering existing products to fit our customer’s requests or developing an entirely new personalized solution.

 No where do we see this more than in the tech industry.
 We’ve all heard the stories about the indoor slides at Google, ping pong tables, on-site dry cleaners and other enviable amenities at large tech giants.
-While these perks are all buzzworthy, tech companies still come to KI to fulfill basic workplace needs – product solutions that support focused, individual work, as well as collaborative work amongst a team.
+While these perks are all buzzworthy, tech companies across the country seek KI's expertise to meet essential workplace needs – product solutions that support focused, individual work, as well as collaborative work within a team.

 As we’ve developed more and more personalized solutions for the tech industry, we wanted to learn about the employees within these organizations.
 What is unique about tech culture?
 Do they have work style preferences not typically seen in your average organization?
 What tools support their engagement and productivity?